About 13,000 workers go on strike seeking better wages and benefits from Detroit’s three automakers

 It’s tough to say just how long it will take for the strikes to cut inventories at dealers and start hurting the companies’ bottom lines.

 Jeff Schuster, head of automotive for the Global Data research firm, said Stellantis has the most inventory and could hold out longer.
 The company has enough vehicles at or en route to dealers to last for 75 days.
 Ford has a 62-day supply and GM has 51.
-All have been building as many highly profitable pickup trucks and big SUVS as they can.

-Still, Schuster predicted the strikes could last longer than previous work stoppages such as a 2019 strike against GM that lasted 40 days.
+Still, Schuster predicted the strikes could last longer than previous work stoppages such as a 40-day strike against GM in 2019.

 “This one feels like there’s a lot more at risk here on both sides,” he said.